Damalas: The accquisition of Damalà

 Denier Tournois coin, minted in the Barony of Damalà.

-Martino had four sons, Bartolomeo with his first, Venetian, Ghisi wife, and Centurione, Octaviano, and Manfredo with his second wife, Jacqueline de la Roche.
-Bartolomeo died in 1334, and though he had a daughter, Marulla, according to the Assizes of Romania, the Zaccaria family, as Latins in Frankish Greece, observed Salic Law which only allowed for male succession in their fiefdoms.

 Thus his eldest brother Centurione succeeded him as Baron of Damalà; held by Bartolomeo since 1317.
 He was also given control of his father's other possessions in the Morea, sometime during Martino's imprisonment for having broken with Constantinople.
 This began the dynastic struggle of the Achaean baronies on the death of Philip of Taranto; the Latin Emperor ruling as Prince of Achaea.

-According to the Chronicle of Morea, the original baronies were twelve, including Chalandritsa and Veligosti (Veligurt), whose fief was the argolid region of Damalà.
-After the fall of Veligosti around 1300, Damalà would become the seat of the barony, by then ruled by the Zaccaria.

-Byzantine bezant minted by Martino Zaccaria during his tenure as Lord of Chios, circa 1320.
-Note the Zaccaria arms engraved in the face of the coin.

 By supporting Robert of Taranto, son of titular Latin Emperor Philip II, Centurione obtained the recognition of his position and the confirmation of his rights, which had been violated several times in the past by the Angevin princes.

-His father Martino had continued the system of alliances through the marriages of his own children.
+Martino had continued the system of alliances through the marriages of his children.
 Bartolomeo married Guglielma Pallavicini, who had brought the Marquisate of Bodonitsa as a dowry.
 Centurione married a daughter of the epitropos (steward or bailiff) of Morea, Andronikos Asen, son of Bulgarian Tsar Ivan Asen III and Irene Palaiogina.
 This Asenina lady brought to Centurione the regions of Lysarea and Maniatochorion.
 Through this marriage, the descendants of Centurione also professed to be descended from the major aristocratic families of Constantinople, such as the Palaiologoi, while holding ties with the Kantakouzenoi, as empress Irene Asenina, sister of the Asenina of Centurione was married to John VI Kantakouzenos, emperor of the Eastern Roman Empire.
 After the union of Centurione and this Asenina lady, the Zaccaria started to practice Orthodox-rite weddings until the time of John Asen Zaccaria.